 - Sexual activity.

-We don't allow actions that lack reasonable sensitivity towards, or capitalize on, a natural disaster, atrocity, conflict, death, or other tragic event.
+We don't allow apps that lack reasonable sensitivity towards, or capitalize on, a natural disaster, atrocity, conflict, death, or other tragic event.

-We don’t allow actions that facilitate the sale or production of recreational drugs.
+We don’t allow apps that facilitate the sale or production of recreational drugs.

 We don't allow apps that: